markostanimirovic/re-action/README.md

 ## Description

 Re-Action is a ClojureScript framework for building reactive single page applications.
-It uses Reagent for components render and gives many utilities to developers such as state management, routing and forms managing.
+It uses Reagent to render components and gives many utilities to developers such as state management, routing and forms managing.

+In Re-Action framework, code is organized by pages.
+Page has following parts:
+- Facade
+- Container component
+- Presentational components

+Facade contains state management of current page and its presentational logic.
+Container component delegates actions to the facade, facade responds to them and produces a new state which is reflected in container.
+Container's template is divided into presentational components.

 ## Usage